data-intuitive/viash_tutorial_1/000-Introduction/README.md

 monobackgroundcolor: lightgrey
 monofont: Source Code Pro
 monofontoptions: Scale=0.7
-title: Viash Workshop 1 - Introduction
+title: viash course 1 - Introduction
 ---

 # Introduction

-This workshop is all about viash!
+This course is all about viash!
 What is viash?

 viash is software that helps you turn a script into a reusable component, which you can use as a standalone executable or as part of a